 Climbing Mount Kilimanjaro via The Umbwe Route

 This route is the steepest with the shortest and most direct routes to the Southern Glaciers, Western Breach and Uhuru Peak.
 It is probably the most scenic, non-technical route on Kilimanjaro.
-However it is quite taxing, primarily due to the relatively fast ascent to higher altitude, but the rewards are plentiful.
-Very steep route best suited to experienced trekkers.
+However it is quite taxing, primarily due to the relatively fast ascent to higher altitudes, but the rewards are plentiful.
+The very steep route is best suited to experienced trekkers.

 Duration: 6 – 7 days.

 Difficulty: Very High

 Scenery: Very good

 This route is not used much.
 The Umbwe route is only suitable for people with extensive mountain climbing experience.